 Freelance websites serve as an online marketplace for the best-outsourced developers and coders.
 To meet their business objectives, CEOs, CTOs, and management at Fortune 500 companies and start-ups rely on freelance websites to substitute their development teams for application development, web development, and other software development projects.
 Some of the most popular websites for finding freelance software developers are Upwork, Freelancer, Guru, and Design Hill.

 Open source software is code that is intended to be publicly available—anyone can view, modify, and distribute it as they see fit.
 Peer review and community production are used to develop open-source software in a decentralized and collaborative manner.
 Open-source websites like GitHub, tech blogs, and even referrals from your peers can help you find and hire a developer team.

 Read our blog, How to Build a Software Development Team.

 We’ve prepared a convenient table for you to review the most important things when comparing in-house development vs. outsourcing:

 It is obvious from the table that each team approach has its pros and cons, and your decision should solely depend on your needs and possibilities.
 If you’re willing to outsource, make sure it is nearshore.

 Outsourcing to ClickIT

-If you decide to go with outsourcing, ClickIT is definitely the right partner for your business.
+If you decide to outsource, ClickIT is definitely the right partner for your business.
 Here is why: